 Dangers of driving drowsy

-Studies have proven that sleep deprivation has similar effects as alcohol when it comes to driving.
-Twenty straight hours without sleep is the equivalent of having a BAC of 0.08 percent – which is considered legally intoxicated.
+Studies have proven that sleep deprivation has similar effects as alcohol in driving.
+Twenty straight hours without sleep is equivalent to having a BAC of 0.08 percent – legally intoxicated.

-How does one know they are too drowsy to drive?
-The following are signs that you should not be operating any sort of motor vehicle:
+How does one know they are too tired to drive?
+The following are signs that you should not be operating any motor vehicle: